janderssonse/gradle-versions-filter-plugin/README.md

 The plugin sets a sane default on what should be seen as the latest release.
 It either does this by having an inclusive (only include versions with these qualifiers) or the opposite, an exclusive policy.

-It can also optionally (default actually) use only [SemVer-compatible](https://semver.org/) releases.
+It can also optionally be set to use only [SemVer-compatible](https://semver.org/) releases.

 ## Usage